-I also offer a free (except for room rental) first session for clients that self-refer, this gives you the opportunity to see whether I am the right counsellor for you.
+I also a reduced rate first session for clients that self-refer, this gives you the opportunity to see whether I am the right counsellor for you.
 I invite you to call me on 07847598609 or email me at firstname.lastname@example.org

 I look forward to hearing from you.